 Quantitative Bile Acids Analysis

 The Duke Proteomics and Metabolomics Shared Resource utilizes the Biocrates Bile Acids Kit to analyze endogenous bile acids, including 19 conjugated and unconjugated, primary and secondary bile acids.
 Bile acids have many biological functions, including biomarkers for liver function, signaling molecules with hormone-like functions and biomarkers for gut microbiota.
 The Biocrates Bile Acids Kit utilizes Acquity UPLC coupled to a Xevo TQ-S triple quadrupole mass spectrometry by Waters Corporation to perform quantitative multiplexed analysis of up to 16 human or 19 murine bile acids in plasma samples.
 Bile Acids profiled with the kit are shown in Table 1 below.
 Serum samples also can be analyzed with the bile acid kit; other sample matrices may be compatible but will need to be considered on a case-by-case basis.
 In a typical plasma or serum sample from a healthy donor, 10 bile acids are present in amounts greater than the limit of quantitation.
 Composite variables and indices calculated using the individual bile acid quantity measures have also been shown to be descriptive of certain clinical conditions.
 More details on this approach with references can be found at Biocrates Scientific Background information.
 Pricing is performed on a per sample basis, plus the cost of consumables from Biocrates.
-For more details see our pricing page or contact Lisa St. John-Williams or Will Thompson.
+For more details see our pricing page or contact us.

 Much like the Biocrates p180 kit, a 96 well plate is used for analysis, which includes calibration standards and isotopically labeled internal standards along with quality control samples and blanks.
 Up to 80 experimental samples can be analyzed on one plate.
 Only 10 uL of sample is required in each well per analysis.
 A typical chromatogram for separation of bile acid standards from the standard curve is shown in the figure below.